e-vitols/dmrg/README.md

 ## Features

-**Note:** only the DMRG solver is implemented, i.e., only the configuration parameters are optimized, there is **no** orbital optimization.
+**Note:** only the DMRG solver is implemented, i.e., only the configuration parameters are optimized, there is **no** orbital optimization and no active-space selection currently.

 * Ground state optimization
 * Implemented Hamiltonians: electronic and Hubbard

 ## Background
 The wavefunction ansatz in the DMRG algorithm is that of a **matrix product state (MPS)**.
 The full configuration interaction (FCI) wavefunction can be written in terms of an MPS as: